-At no time did Nieves stir the rice.
+At no time did Neve stir the rice.
 If anything, the rice must be left well alone until all the liquid has been absorbed, and left to cook longer than one would think.
 That is because it is supposed to develop some crust underneath, as well as around the edges.

-Nieves added prawns too, but later on, after about 15 minutes (they take less time to cook).
+Neve added prawns too, but later on, after about 15 minutes (they take less time to cook).
 Her advice is to sink and lightly crush their heads into the rice (using a spoon or toothpick) so that any liquor can also go into making the paella tastier.

 When she deemed the dish ready, she infused the paella with plenty of lemon juice.
 She then decorated it with wedges of cut lemons.